dotimplement/HealthChain/docs/quickstart.md

 ## Core Components

 ### Sandbox
-a sandbox is a standard-compliant client-to-service full pipeline environment.
+A sandbox is a HL7 standard-compliant client-to-service full pipeline test environment.
 For a given sandbox run:

 1. Data is generated or loaded into a client (EHR)